Skip to content

 This data analysis and visualizations are based on publicly available one-year period data of Bay Wheels trip data in the year 2022, under this license.
 The dataset can be downloaded here in CSV format for each month.

-Before I started coding, I needed to prepare the data in the best method.
-On the BayWheels website I downloaded publicly available bike trips data for each month in 2022.
+Before I started coding, I needed to prepare the data in the best possible method to contribute to the best possible decisions.
+On the BayWheels website, I downloaded publicly available bike trips data for each month in 2022.

 -- Create a table to store the appended data DROP TABLE IF EXISTS baywheels_appended_tripdata_2022; CREATE TABLE baywheels_appended_tripdata_2022 ( ride_id varchar, rideable_type varchar, started_at text, ended_at text, start_station_name varchar, start_station_id varchar, end_station_name varchar, end_station_id varchar, start_lat double precision, start_lng double precision, end_lat double precision, end_lng double precision, member_casual varchar ); -- Insert data from each CSV file into the table COPY baywheels_appended_tripdata_2022 FROM '202201-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202202-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202203-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202204-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202205-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202206-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202207-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202208-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202209-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202210-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202211-baywheeels-tripdata.csv' DELIMITER ',' CSV HEADER; COPY baywheels_appended_tripdata_2022 FROM '202212-baywheels-tripdata.csv' DELIMITER ',' CSV HEADER; -- Repeat the above line for all 12 files -- Export the data to a new CSV file COPY baywheels_appended_tripdata_2022 TO 'baywheels_tripdata_2022.csv' DELIMITER ',' CSV HEADER;